-450.7.1 RETENTION REQUIREMENTS
+450.8.1 RETENTION REQUIREMENTS

-All recordings shall be retained for a period consistent with the requirements of the Department's records retention schedule but in no event for a period less than 180 days.
+All recordings shall be retained for a period consistent with the requirements of the Department's records retention schedule, but in no event for a period less than 21⁄2 years.
+Any recording associated with a case will be retained for the life cycle of the case.

-450.8 RELEASE OF RECORDINGS
+450.9 RELEASE OF RECORDINGS

-Recordings made using portable recording devices pursuant to this policy are department records and may only be released as provided in Policy Manual § 810 or for other authorized legitimate department business purposes.
+Recordings made using portable recording devices pursuant to this policy are Department records and may only be released as provided in Policy Manual § 810 or for other authorized legitimate Department business purposes.

-450.9 REVIEW OF RECORDED MEDIA FILES
+450.10 REVIEW OF RECORDED MEDIA FILES